surfer190/fixes/docs/security/applied-cryptography-notes.md

 #### Rotor Machines

 Mechanical automation of encryption.
-A 4-rotor machine takses substitution from the output of one rotar as input to the next.
+A 4-rotor machine takes substitution from the output of one rotar as input to the next.
 The combination of rotors and gearing makes it secure.

-Best example is the German Engima from World War 2.
+Best example is the German Enigma from World War 2.
-The German Enigma had three rotors, chosen from a set of five, a plugboard that slightly permuted the plaintext, and a reflecting rotor that caused each rotor to oper­ ate on each plaintext letter twice
+The German Enigma had three rotors, chosen from a set of five, a plugboard that slightly permuted the plaintext, and a reflecting rotor that caused each rotor to oper­ate on each plaintext letter twice

 ### Simple XOR